 If one psycho Santa weren’t enough, British slasher Good Tidings offers a tale of three vicious villains wearing Santa suits!

 David Flint, with addition information by Adrian J Smith, MOVIES and MANIA

 Buy Silent Night on DVD from Amazon.co.uk

 More festive fear:

 This article was posted in 2013 and many more Christmas-themed horror movies have been released or unearthed.
-Here’s a selection of what else is on offer:
+Here’s a selection of what goodies are also on offer:

 Dial Code Santa Claus aka Game Over – France, 1989